Luca-Weber/knowledge-graph/README.md

 #  3D Knowledge Graph

 This knowledge graph is a 3D presentation of wikidata items associated with searchwords.
-It uses Non-negative Matrix factorization (NNMF) to extract 10 topics with 5 words from the first 100 searchresults from semanticscholar related to the keyword.
+It uses non-negative matrix factorization (NNMF) to extract 10 topics with 5 loadings of the first 100 searchresults from semanticscholar related to the keyword.
 The force-graph is based on https://github.com/vasturiano/3d-force-graph

 ## TODO